Durrow, County Laois: Climate

 A weather station broadcasts from Durrow providing real-time data.
 The station was set up in May 2008.
 It is a Davis ProVantage 2 station and monitors temperature, rain, wind, wind direction, humidity and atmospheric pressure.
 Also, a Met Éireann climate station (472) was installed in 2010 and the observations are sent to Dublin on a monthly basis.
 The climatological station measures rainfall in a manual gauge, soil temperatures at depths of 5 cm, 10 cm and 20 cm, and air temperatures including wet-bulb, daily max, daily min and grass minimum temperatures.
 The station is envisaged to last thirty years and establish a climate profile for Durrow.

 The weather of the town can be described as temperate with rare extremes when compared to other locations around the world.
 However, when looking at the observations and comparing it to other locations around Ireland it is notable that Durrow is amongst the warmest locations in the country during the summer and the coldest in winter.
 The record high temperature of 32.1c was recorded during the heatwave of Mid-August 2022 and set a new National record for Ireland for the month of August, whilst the record low temperature of -14.0c was recorded on Christmas morning 2010.

 The table below was last updated on 16 August 2022.

 Sport

 The local Gaelic Athletic Association club, The Harps, was formed in the 1980s following the amalgamation of former clubs representing Durrow and nearby Cullohill.
 Lions A.F.C. was a local soccer club which, as of 2022, had folded.

 Laois Kayak and Canoe Club is a kayaking club based in the area.

 Transport

-Route 828, operated by M & A Coaches on behalf of the National Transport Authority, provides two daily journeys each way to/from Portlaoise via Abbeyleix and one daily journey to/from Johnstown, County Kilkenny via Cullohill.
-There is no Sunday service.